ghandhikus/MonoGame-XNA-Basic-Input-Detection/README.md

 * Down and Up are launched everytime
 * Click is launched if key/button is released in time of InputChecker.clickTime
 * Hold is launched when is released after time of InputChecker.clickTime
-* Tick is launched each time a button is pressed and an Update is called
+* Tick is launched each time a button is pressed

 ###InputListener class
 * Is Event holder class